mathieulj/project-starter/Readme.md

 ### Getting started

 The included ansible playbook will setup required dependencies.
-The database wont survive reboots be will refresh nice and fast for devellopement lifecycles.
+The database wont survive reboots be will refresh nice and fast for development life cycles.

 To run the playbook: